-Basements don’t only flood during spring rainy season.
-This can happen anytime, as a result of a faulty hot water heater, a burst water pipe or an overflowing, backed up drainage system.
+Basements don’t only flood during the spring rainy season.
+This can happen anytime, as a result of a faulty hot water heater, a burst water pipe or an overflowing, backed up the drainage system.
 All you need is an early melt (or a warm front!) and the ton of snow on your sidewalk turns into slush that seeps into the earth around your Toronto home.
 If you have any cracks in the foundations, before you know it there’s a swimming pool developing in your basement.

 Reason #2: Clogged Kitchen Drain

 It was great that your brother’s friend’s kids helped out with the dishes over the holidays, right?
 Sure it was—or would have been, if they hadn’t dumped half the turkey grease down the kitchen drainpipe when they washed up.
 And of course, you didn’t realize it until it was too late, and you’ve been praying ever since that there’s not going to be a drain blockage.
 Until today, when the last straw finally broke the camel’s back and a single grain of rice or whatever joined the clog.
 Should you get an emergency plumber out to attend to it, or let your husband give it a shot when he gets home from work?
 Decisions, decisions.